Get the Best-Fit Purchasing Category Recommendation for a Noncatalog Request

 Retrieved Category

-- The button is hidden by default.
-To make it visible, go to the Business Rules section in Oracle Visual Builder Studio and update the relevant page—either the Noncatalog Request, Smart Form Request, or Enter Requisition Line page - as needed.
+- The Suggest button is hidden by default.
+To make it visible, go to the Business Rules section in Oracle Visual Builder Studio and update the relevant page, such as the Noncatalog Request, Smart Form Request, or Enter Requisition Line page, as needed.

-- You must first run the Prepare the Purchasing Category Suggestion Model (POR_PREPARE_PURCHASING_CATEGORY_SUGGESTIONS_MODEL) scheduled job to create the classifier that will classify (suggest a category) lines based on their item description.
+- You must first run the Prepare the Purchasing Category Suggestion Model (POR_PREPARE_PURCHASING_CATEGORY_SUGGESTIONS_MODEL) scheduled job.
+This job creates the classifier that suggests a category for requisition lines based on their item description.

 - The training will be based on agreements and purchase orders.